 Before boarding The Volunteer, we received some background information on the time period from one of the crew members who was also dressed in a period costume circa 1870s.
 As we boarded the canal boat we were officially submersed in 1876, just as Marty McFly was asked about his “life preserver” I feared I might be questioned about my pants!
 Lol!
 The canal crew stayed 100% in character, it was fascinating!!

-The children enjoyed learning about canal life particularly the fascinating amenities like the “thunder bucket”, meals of Muskrat, and how one would sleep aboard the boat, but by far their favorite part of our 1 hour tour, the restored lock.
-Lock #44 is one of the last functioning 19th century limestone locks!!
+The children enjoyed learning about canal life, particularly the fascinating amenities like the “thunder bucket”, meals of Muskrat, and how one would sleep aboard the boat, but by far their favorite part of our 1-hour tour, was the restored lock.
+Lock #44 is one of the last functioning 19th-century limestone locks!!
 It was fascinating watching the crew spring to action to open and close the lock.
 To be able to literally view and feel The Volunteer, being lifted 4 feet and then lowered was amazing.
-And to think, these 19th century canal boats carrying passengers and freight from Toledo to Cincinnati were where it all began, was the modern day means for transporting materials for commerce back then…that is until those “metal monstrosities” (railroads/trains) which eventually replaced the 4MPH canal boats.
+And to think, these 19th-century canal boats carrying passengers and freight from Toledo to Cincinnati were where it all began, was the modern-day means for transporting materials for commerce back then…that is until those “metal monstrosities” (railroads/trains) which eventually replaced the 4MPH canal boats.

-The Isaac Ludwig Mill is an authentic, functioning, turn-of-the-century grist and flourmill.
+The Isaac Ludwig Mill is an authentic, functioning, turn-of-the-century grist and flour mill.
 It has a turbine-powered, functioning sawmill.
 It is listed on the National Registry of Historic Places.
 The staff/ volunteers manning the mill were also in period costumes and did a remarkable job illustrating how the antique milling equipment operates.
 The gentleman expressed the process so fluently that even my kindergartner was fascinated.
-We were able to witness the mechanics involved with the process of milling used in the 1800’s and there was products produced at the mill available for purchase.
-Kiddos can’t wait to go back and see artisan demonstrate crafts like tinsmithing, candlemaking, blacksmithing, etc.
+We were able to witness the mechanics involved with the process of milling used in the 1800s and there were products produced at the mill available for purchase.
+Kiddos can’t wait to go back and see artisans demonstrate crafts like tinsmithing, candlemaking, blacksmithing, etc.

 Plan your trip today….go back to the future!!